History of Greyhound in Timeline

 In 1956, a Greyhound won Best in Show at Crufts.

-In 1974, systematic archaeozoology conducted in Britain ruled out the existence of a true greyhound-type dog prior to the Roman occupation.
+In 1974, systematic archaeozoology of Britain ruled out the existence of a true greyhound-type in Britain prior to the Roman occupation.

-2000: Further confirmation on greyhound absence in Britain before Roman occupation
+2000: Confirmation of greyhound absence before Roman occupation

 2005: Swedish study on Greyhound mortality

-A 2005 Swedish study using insurance data found that 60% of Greyhounds died by the age of 10, a higher rate than the overall rate of 35% for dogs dying by the age of 10.
+In 2005, a Swedish study of insurance data found that 60% of Greyhounds died by the age of 10, which is higher than the overall rate of 35% of dogs dying by the age of 10.

 2008: University of Pennsylvania study on Greyhound aggression

-In 2008, a University of Pennsylvania study revealed that Greyhounds are among the least aggressive dog breeds towards strangers, owners, and other dogs.
+In 2008, a University of Pennsylvania study found that Greyhounds are one of the least aggressive dog breeds towards strangers, owners, and other dogs.

 2024: UK study on Greyhound life expectancy

-A 2024 study in the UK determined the life expectancy for Greyhounds to be 11.5 years, compared to an average of 12.7 years for purebreeds and 12 years for crossbreeds.
+In 2024, a UK study found a life expectancy of 11.5 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.